By: Jake MacCallum

 What is more shocking yet is that this comment—loaded with a term as incendiary as eugenics and an ideological neologism as ludicrous as ableism—sat eerily at the bottom of Anagha’s shared screen for a solid five minutes and failed to garner a lick of conversation from the council.
 Nobody had the cajones to venture into this uncharted territory, and who can blame them?

-Despite all this, I must sing Anagha’s praises with respect to her push to establish UPEISU’s stance on the debate between in-person and online, to which the senate replied with the cowardly suggestion to remain neutral, to passively reflect the wants of the student body.
+Despite all this, I must sing Anagha’s praises with respect to her push to establish UPEISU’s stance on the debate between in-person and online, to which the senate replied with the cowardly suggestion of remaining neutral, of passively reflecting the nearsighted wants of students.
 Alas, there is scant time to be passive.
-It is time to do your job and decide forthrightly, using your own meritocratic minds, what is best for your students.
-You give short-sighted 19 year-olds the option and they will choose the path of least resistance every time.
+It is time to do your job and decide forthrightly, using your own meritocratic powers, what is best for your students.
+Give short-sighted 19 year-olds the option and they will choose the path of least resistance every time.
 Right now, our students, like opportunistic children, are in need of guidance.
 And no matter how much whining and initial fear it produces, it’s time for Daddy to remove the training wheels.

 The level of naivete on the part of the council and student senate is staggering to the point of buying everything the student body is selling.
 Did it ever cross their minds that maybe, just maybe, these health concerns are a front for milking easy grades?
 Yes, despite the university’s vain attempts at deterring cheating via self-declaration forms, virtually everybody cheats.
 But isn’t it just dandy to see how many are willing to camouflage cheating their way through university with concerns of eugenics?